MYOMAO/QualityControl/README.md

 Then you can close the terminal.
 In your original terminal, repeat step 2 and step 3.
 If QC still does not work, you will need to contact QC experts by emailing: zzshi@mit.edu

+Changing the working folder

+To current default working folder on FLP01 is /data/QC/infiles.
+If you want to change the working folder.
+You will need to change the part called "infile": "/data/QC/infiles", in the config file: sw/slc7_x86-64/QualityControl/IBContinuous-1/etc/PrintTest.json.